 Can you think of a name for the Brodie Helmet?

-The National Lottery Heritage Fund supporting us to produce an activity learning package for schools and other organisations to hire, using our handling collection which includes the Brodie Helmet.
+The National Lottery Heritage Fund have supporting us to produce an activity learning package for schools and other organisations to hire, using our handling collection which includes Monkey Brand Soap, the Red Cross Arm Band, Brodie Helmet and the Hot Water Bottle.

 Blog by Bethany Pritchard and Rhyming Couplet by our resident poet Dave Pearse

-Project Mangement Isla Kouassi-Kan, photograph by Junjie Wang, collections management Sue Farrell
+Project management Isla Kouassi-Kan, photograph by Junjie Wang, collections management Sue Farrell